GliaX/tourniquet/assembly_instructions/INSTRUCTIONS_EN.md

 <img src="../assets/instructions/fig10.jpg" width="600" height="600" alt="Fig10">
 </p>

-9. Then insert the internal and external belts through the slot on the back plate, ensuring the orientation of the back plate is correct as in the photo below.
+9. Then insert the internal and external belts through the slot on the back plate, ensuring the orientation of the back plate is 15mm under the 15cm hook piece (see photo at step 12).

 <p align="center">
 <img src="../assets/instructions/fig11.jpg" width="600" height="500" alt="Fig11">